-Provides relative caregivers on-going financial assistance who are seeking to become the legal guardian for a child who is in the custody of the local department of social services (foster care).
-Guardianship Assistance Program provides legal stability and permanency for a child who is unable to return home to their biological parents and where adoption has been ruled out as an option.
-This program allows relative caregivers to take full legal responsibility for children without terminating parental rights.
-The relative caregiver must be an approved kinship provider or foster family for the child for the last six consecutive months prior to receiving guardianship while receiving case management and supportive services from the local department of social services.
-The relative caregiver must enter into a guardianship assistance agreement with the local department of social services prior to the court awarding the relative caregiver guardianship.
+The Guardianship Assistance Program provides relative caregivers on-going financial assistance for individuals who have become a legal guardian for a child who is in the custody of Maryland’s Local Department of Social Services (foster care).
+The Guardianship Assistance Program provides legal stability and permanency for a child who is unable to return home to their biological parents and where adoption has been ruled out as an option.
+This program allows relative caregivers to take full legal responsibility for children without termination of parental rights.
+The relative caregiver must be an approved kinship provider or foster family for the child for the last six consecutive months prior to receiving guardianship while receiving case management and supportive services from the Local Department of Social Services.
+The relative caregiver must enter into a Guardianship Assistance Agreement with the Local Department of Social Services prior to the court awarding the relative caregiver guardianship.

 Maryland’s Kinship Navigator Services